 If your family love animals, Chicagoland offers plenty of zoos, farms and other institutions that members of the animal kingdom call home.
 There are a lot of opportunities to learn more about various animals and make friends with creatures big and small.
 Make their day with these unique animal adventures.

 Note: We’re updating our website as quickly as we can, but changes may occur due to COVID-19.
-Please double check before heading out for the most updated information on safety precautions and any last-minute cancellations.
-Stay safe!
+Please double check before heading out for the most updated information on safety precautions, vaccine requirements and any last-minute cancellations.

 Touch stingrays at the Shedd Aquarium